GoogleCloudPlatform/healthcare-data-harmonization/mapping_language/docs/codelab.md

 Breaking down the syntax, a simple function call looks like:

 ```
-a, b, c => FunctionName
+FunctionName(a, b, c)
 ```

-This is read as "take inputs `a`, `b`, and `c` and pipe them to function `FunctionName`.
+This is read as "take inputs `a`, `b`, and `c` and pass them to function `FunctionName`.

-We can chain function calls by piping the result of one function to the next
+We can chain function calls by passing the result of one function to the next
 one:

 ```
-a, b, c => FunctionName => AnotherFunctionName
+AnotherFunctionName(FunctionName(a, b, c))
 ```

 <section class="zippy">